USNavalResearchLaboratory/turboWAVE/docs/ref-tools.rst

 		Shared directives: see above

+		.. py:function:: orbital number = l

+			:param int l: the orbital quantum number of the state

+		.. py:function:: orbital projection = m

+			:param int m: the projection of the orbital quantum number in the direction of the field

+		.. py:function:: effective orbital number = lstar

+			:param float lstar: effective orbital quantum number

-Klaiber Tunneling Ionization
+PPT Tunneling Ionization
 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-Model appropriate for high fields or low frequencies, based on a Coulomb corrected strong field approximation, and with relativistic corrections.
+This model evaluates the general PPT formula in the tunneling limit.
+Differs from ADK only in that the gamma function in the bound state coefficient is not approximated.

-.. py:function:: new klaiber ionization [<name>] [for <module_name>] { <directives> }
+.. py:function:: new ppt tunneling [<name>] [for <module_name>] { <directives> }

 	The following directives are supported:

 		Shared directives: see above

+		.. py:function:: orbital number = l

+			:param int l: the orbital quantum number of the state

+		.. py:function:: orbital projection = m

+			:param int m: the projection of the orbital quantum number in the direction of the field

+		.. py:function:: effective orbital number = lstar

+			:param float lstar: effective orbital quantum number

-PPT Tunneling Ionization
+KYH Tunneling Ionization
 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-This model evaluates the general PPT formula in the tunneling limit.
-Differs from ADK only in that the gamma function is not approximated.
+Model appropriate for high fields or low frequencies, based on a Coulomb corrected strong field approximation, and with relativistic corrections.

-.. py:function:: new ppt tunneling [<name>] [for <module_name>] { <directives> }
+.. py:function:: new kyh ionization [<name>] [for <module_name>] { <directives> }

 	The following directives are supported: